-The most ideal bidirectional polar pattern is a result of the truest form of the pressure-gradient principle, where both sides of the mic diaphragm are equally exposed to external sound pressure.
+The ideal bidirectional polar pattern results from the truest form of the pressure-gradient principle, where both sides of the mic diaphragm are equally exposed to external sound pressure.

-The typical ribbon dynamic microphone works on the true pressure-gradient principle and, therefore, has a true bidirectional polar pattern.
+Therefore, the typical ribbon dynamic microphone works on the true pressure-gradient principle and has a true bidirectional polar pattern.

 How Is The Bidirectional Polar Pattern Achieved In Multi-Pattern Microphones?

-In multi-pattern microphones, it’s typically not practical to add in a true pressure-gradient element just in order to achieve a bidirectional option.
+In multi-pattern microphones, it's typically not practical to add in a true pressure-gradient element only to achieve a bidirectional option.